 Improvements, new features and functionality

-Tabs on the Users page are renamed: former Groups and Permissions tab is now renamed to Permissions; former Details tab is now renamed to Information.
+Userspage are renamed: former Groups and Permissions tab is now renamed to Permissions; former Details tab is now renamed to Information.
 In addition, the Permissions tab is now displayed first — it is also the tab that will be opened by default when navigating to a user from other places in the product.
 See Role Based Access Control (RBAC) for a description of roles and permissions in the UI.

 New dynamic configuration FlushSegmentsAndGlobalOnShutdown.
 When set, and when